 Daily fantasy sports behemoth DraftKings announced a partnership with Resorts Casino to offer sports betting back in New Jersey in 2018.
 It’s been one of the top two books in NJ since its launch.
-DraftKings subsequently expanded to:
+DraftKings has subsequently expanded to multiple states.

 The DraftKings app offers point spread, money line and totals bets throughout March Madness plus extensive alternate spread and totals for college basketball, which is unique.
 DraftKings will post money lines, point spreads and totals wagers for half as well as live in-play wagering once the game is underway.
 For live betting on March Madness, the DraftKings app is unmatched.